Storing, processing, and transmitting state confidential information are strictly prohibited on this website

 Zhao Dingfeng.
 Determination of Mass Loss Rates of Symboitic Binaries[J].
-Astronomical Techniques and Instruments, 1996, (1): 82-83.
+Publications of the Yunnan Observatory, 1996, (1): 82-83.

 Determination of Mass Loss Rates of Symboitic Binaries